saren44/NORETURN/README.md

 # Other info
 " ", "\t", "\n" are ignored in the code.
 However, logically, each command has to be separated by at least one space, newline or tab.
 Check multiply_explained to get a better understanding of coding in noreturn.
-To run your code, go into NORETURN directory and type "py (or whatever opens python) shell.py <relative_filepath>".
+To run your code, go into NORETURN directory and type "python3 (or whatever opens python) shell.py <relative_filepath>".
+^ This will obviously get improved.
+Work in progress.
-^Yes, I created a stupid interpreted programming language using a smart interpreted programming language.
+^^ Yes, I created a stupid interpreted programming language using a smart interpreted programming language.
 And also, you obviously need python to run this thing.
-Good luck!
+To check if it all works, get into the directory with language code and type "python3 shell.py examples/helloworld.nr" Good luck!